-Utility is a numeric quantity associated with each production, and we will refer to the utility of a production with the letter U. The utility value of a production can be specified in advance and/or learned while the model runs.
-Of the productions in the conflict set (those which match the current state) the one with the highest current U will be the one selected.
+Each production has a utility value associated with it, which we will call U. Of the productions in the conflict set (those which match the current state) the one with the highest current U will be the one selected.
 When utility learning is enabled, the U value is based on the rewards that a production receives and will change as the model runs.
 The learning of utilities is controlled by the following equation for a production i after its nth usage:

-$$U{i}(n) = U{i}(n-1) + \alpha [R{i}(n) - U{i}(n-1)]$$
+$$U_i(n) = U_i(n-1) + \alpha [R_i(n) - U_i(n-1)]$$

-$\alpha$ is the learning rate set by the :alpha parameter
+α is the learning rate set by the :alpha parameter